 Madrid Summer Law Institute Policies

-Institute Policies reflects the current policies of the Madrid Summer Law Institute and is intended as a source of information for questions concerning the Rules and Regulations of the Institute.
+If a student has a special need that should be considered by the Institute in attending class or taking the final examinations, please discuss this matter with the Director of the Madrid Summer Law Institute by the first week of the program.
 All students are held responsible for the information contained herein.
 The policies and statements contained herein are subject to continuous review and evaluation and may be changed at any time without notice.

 Questions or policies not addressed by this Institute Policies will be governed by the general policies of the University of New Mexico and University of New Mexico School of Law.

-If a student has a special need that should be considered by the Institute in attending class or taking the final examinations, please discuss this matter with Prof. Sergio Pareja, the Director of the Madrid Summer Law Institute, by the first week of the program.
+If a student has a special need that should be considered by the Institute in attending class or taking the final examinations, please discuss this matter with the Director of the Madrid Summer Law Institute by the first week of the program.

 Student Grievances